What is Rhodium?

 Rhodium plating is a metal deposition process used to coat materials with a decorative and protective layer of rhodium.
 Rhodium is a noble metal that imparts an extremely bright and hard wearing finish when applied as plating.
 When applied as a thin plate, it affords a durable finish of exceptional brightness.
 Rhodium finishes can greatly enhance the appearance and longevity of any metal to which they are applied.

+In the 1930’s some silverware makers began to use rhodium electro-plating to produce sterling flatware that would not require frequent polishing.
 The use of rhodium plating spread to white gold and sterling silver jewelry as a means of creating a highly durable, tarnish resistant surface.

 The use of rhodium plating on base metal, “pot metal” and stainless steel jewelry findings and settings did not come into wide use until after World War II.
 Advances in technology eventually allowed even thinner layers of rhodium to be bonded with the surface of metals.
 While no vintage costume jewelry is “made of rhodium” or “set in rhodium”, costume jewelry of good quality was often rhodium plated.